altocodenl/cell/readme.md

          var output = {start: -1, end: -1};
 ```

 This utility function gives the index of the first non-literal double quote.
+This was a tricky function to write.

 ```js
          var findNonLiteralQuote = function (text) {